jenkinsci/azure-ad-plugin/README.md

-# Azure Active Directory Plugin
+# Microsoft Entra ID Plugin (previously Azure Active Directory Plugin)

 > ***Important***: This plug-in is maintained by the Jenkins community and won’t be supported by Microsoft as of February 29, 2024.